SportsReiter12/Data-Science/NFL Capstone Project/README.md

  What became apparent throughout this project is how unimportant passing yards are in the NFL.
 Although the NFL is more seen as a passing league, statistically it does not help you.
 And as seen in many of the above analyses, there is a mix of what plays really impact a team's chance of wining.

  That said, there are ways this project can be furthered including:
-  - Being more team-specific because of personnel
+  - Being more team-specific because of personnel.
-  - Using more seasons (I did have an issue with the expect number of games I received from the API)
+  - Using more seasons (I did have an issue with the expect number of games I received from the API).
-  - More situational decisions instead of a general view
+  - More situational decisions instead of a general view.
-  - Find more statistics to utilize
+  - Find more statistics to utilize,

 With all that said, this project gained some major insight about what really helps a team win in the NFL and I hope you enjoy seeing my rendition of NFL Sabermetrics.